 Numerous challenges lie before Māori.
 These include the incidence of certain diseases, such as diabetes, heart disease and cancers.
 Although more Māori are becoming educated, literacy rates are still a cause for concern, housing is poor in certain areas of the country, and unemployment rates have been consistently higher than for Pākehā.
 The state of the Māori language and the application of Māori cultural knowledge in modern New Zealand life are still debated.
 Finally, there is the question of the identity of Māori as a distinct people in an increasingly diverse yet integrated society.

 Māori now represent a major and influential dimension within New Zealand’s society and culture.
 While a great deal has been written about the negative effects of colonisation upon Māori, at times Māori have exhibited great inventiveness, ingenuity and resourcefulness, sometimes in very hostile circumstances.
 Historians have praised 19th-century pā design as innovative and effective.
 The Polynesians’ creation of ocean-going craft able to cross vast distances is an iconic event in world history.

 Māori were very quick to draw on elements of European culture to enrich their art.
 In the 19th century, carvers rapidly replaced their stone tools with metal chisels, while women introduced dyed wool into their weaving.
 More recently carvers such as Cliff Whiting have carved in particle board, artists have used oils, glass and metal, and Māori have made the guitar central to their music.

 For the last 200 years Māori have adapted western techniques and new media to the ongoing and highly creative development of their art.
-Even the contemporary restructuring of the Māori world – in the establishment of new institutions and organisations, the prosecution of claims before the Waitangi Tribunal, and the achievement of a degree of political representation and influence – demonstrates an ability to change, transform and grow.
+The contemporary restructuring of the Māori world – the establishment of new institutions and organisations, the prosecution of claims before the Waitangi Tribunal, and the achievement of increased political representation and influence – demonstrates a continuing ability to change, transform and grow.